Relintai/pandemonium_engine_docs/usage/export/exporting_for_web.md

 See also:

-    This page describes how to export a Godot project to HTML5.
+    This page describes how to export a Pandemonium project to HTML5.
     If you're looking to compile editor or export template binaries from source instead, read `doc_compiling_for_web`.

-HTML5 export allows publishing games made in Godot Engine to the browser.
+HTML5 export allows publishing games made in Pandemonium Engine to the browser.
 This requires support for `WebAssembly
 ( https://webassembly.org/ )` and `WebGL ( https://www.khronos.org/webgl/ )`
 in the user's browser.